 3) Remove the creamy yolk mixture from the double boiling process.
 Now, you may need a helping hand from another person, to help you to add in melted butter in stages, while you continue whisking the yolk mixture vigorously, until well combined.
+Lastly, add icing sugar just right before the sauce is completely done.
 Ready to use the sauce for Eggs Benedict, or just the poached egg on toasted bread.

 Hollandaise sauce is best to serve warm, not hot.

 This sauce is, obviously, not any fat trimming sauce, from the fact that whole block of butter is used in the recipe.
 Expect a ‘topping’ of 100 kcal more to your calorie intake of the meal with 2 large heaping spoons of Hollandaise sauce used.

 Tips: If you do not have any white wine vinegar, replace with lemon juice.

 * Add sprinkle of sugar to it, if sweeter taste is preferred.

 * If the sauce appears a little too thick for your taste, sprinkle some warm water and combine well, in last step.